BP111 Project Planning and Organization

 The Learning Environment

-This course is delivered remotely, with a blend of synchronous and asynchronous activities.
+This format is fully online, with a blend of synchronous and asynchronous activities.
 Virtual live sessions provide opportunities to engage with the instructor and other students in real-time and self-paced activities give students the chance to work through content on their own schedule.

 Other Courses in this Certificate Track